Lead officer’s foreword

-The last year has seen significant investment in areas across the south east region including, but not limited to;
+The last year has seen significant investment in areas across the South East region including;

-In October 2021, LTAs across the region submitted BSIPs to government seeking additional funding for schemes that aim to make buses a more attractive by making them an affordable more practical alternative to using private cars and helping existing bus users to travel more frequently.
-As a result, seven LTAs in the south east region benefited from £196.4m of funding.
+- In October 2021, LTAs across the region submitted BSIPs to Government seeking additional funding for schemes that aim to make buses a more attractive by making them an affordable more practical alternative to using private cars and helping existing bus users to travel more frequently.

 Investing in our railways

-Following the memorandum of understanding adopted by TfSE and Network Rail in 2020, we have continued to work closely as we have developed our Strategic Investment Plan (SIP) and as we look towards delivery.
-Formalising this MoU has enabled Network Rail to use our Transport Strategy data to inform cost/benefit analysis of potential network improvements, enabling the wider economic benefits to be captured as part of its planning process.
+In 2020, we formalised our relationship with Network Rail through a Memorandum of Understanding.
+This enabled Network Rail to use our transport strategy data to inform cost/benefit analysis of potential network improvements, enabling the wider economic benefits to be captured as part of its planning process.

-We continue to meet regularly with Network Rail’s southern and western regions’ strategic planning teams.
-Network Rail has been actively involved in the development of the SIP and the area studies and thematic plans that sit behind it.
-We have and will continue to take part in work led by Network Rail on specific strategic reviews, including London Paddington-Reading, Reading Area and Freight between Southampton and the Midlands and any others that arise.
+TfSE continues to meet regularly with Network Rail’s southern and western regions’ strategic planning teams.
+Network Rail is actively involved in TfSE area study and thematic strategy groups.
+TfSE has taken part in work led by Network Rail on specific strategic reviews, including London Paddington-Reading, Reading Area and Freight between Southampton and the Midlands.

-We have continued to make the case for investment in priority highways schemes to cut congestion, boost active travel, support new housing, and drive economic growth.
+We have continued to make the case for investment in priority road schemes to cut congestion, boost active travel, support new housing, and drive economic growth.

-To date TfSE area has received £28.045m funding towards priority highways schemes.
+To date TfSE area has received £26.791m funding towards priority road schemes.

-Both organisations are committed to working collaboratively to support respective work programmes and to seek to achieve mutually beneficial outcomes for transport users, regional economies, and the environment.
-Throughout all our work we take due consideration of each other’s current and emerging strategies and underpinning technical analysis.
+In October 2021, TfSE signed a Joint Engagement and Action Plan with National Highways to ensure the two organisations work collaboratively to support respective work programmes and seek to achieve mutually beneficial outcomes for transport users, regional economies, and the environment.
+There are five objectives, one of which is to take due consideration of each other’s current and emerging strategies and underpinning technical analysis, where possible.

 Strengthening our relationships

 Partnership working is at the heart of what we do.
-Though most of the engagement activity is still happening online we have managed to meet face to face with many of our stakeholders on several occasions, we have spoken at events both physical and virtual and hosted a number of in person events ourselves.
-We are also developing our hybrid meeting arrangements so that where appropriate we can accommodate attendees both physical and virtual.
-We have continued to meet regularly with stakeholders from across the region, building new relationships and strengthening existing ones as our stakeholder group widens further.
+With most of the engagement activity still happening online we have continued to meet regularly with stakeholders from across the region, building new relationships and strengthening existing ones as our stakeholder group widens further.

 Joint working with other Sub-national Transport Bodies (STBs)

 Transport for the South East is one of seven sub-national transport bodies (STBs) in England.
 Individually, we work across our own geographies to speak with one voice on behalf of the region we represent.
-Together we meet regularly to collaborate on issues which transcend administrative and regional boundaries, including freight, decarbonisation, Bus Back Better, electric vehicle charging and rural mobility, sharing best practice and delivering efficiencies in our collective work.
+Together we meet regularly to collaborate on issues which transcend administrative and regional boundaries, including freight, decarbonisation and rural mobility sharing best practice and delivering efficiencies in our collective work.

-Last year we hosted the first ever joint STB conference at the Vox in Birmingham on 26 May 2022.
-The conference offered an opportunity to demonstrate our collective strategic leadership on transport infrastructure and allowed TfSE to promote and share the contribution we are making to joined up thinking on themes such as decarbonisation, inclusive economic growth, and freight.
+We are also planning the first ever joint STB conference to be held at the Vox in Birmingham on 26 May 2022.
+The conference offers an opportunity to demonstrate our collective strategic leadership on transport infrastructure and allows TfSE to promote and share the contribution we are making to joined up thinking on themes such as decarbonisation, inclusive economic growth, and freight.

 Our Communications & Stakeholder Engagement team are responsible for this workstream.
-Collectively they ensure partners and wider stakeholders have many opportunities to play a meaningful part in the development of our technical work as we work towards the development of our Strategic Investment Plan (SIP).
+Collectively they ensure partners and wider stakeholders have many opportunities to play a meaningful part in the development of our technical work as we work towards the development of our strategic investment plan.
 They provide them with regular news, updates and events and build mutually beneficial relationships with people and organisations including environment groups and special interest groups who have a stake in shaping our shared vision for the future.

-Over the last 12 months we have continued to enhance our relationship with the Department for Transport (DfT), local transport authorities (LTAs), and district and borough authorities.
-This has been crucial for the delivery of our strategic investment plan, designed by the south east, for the south east.
-It supports our ambition to keep a golden thread running from policies set by government, through our Transport Strategy and SIP, into local transport plans (LTPs).
+Over the last 12 months we have continued to enhance our relationship with the Department for Transport, Local Transport Authorities, and district and borough authorities.
+This way we can ensure our strategic investment plan will be designed by the South East, for the South East and to keep a golden thread running from policies set by Government, through our transport strategy and strategic investment plan, into locally generated plans for transport improvement.

-Through our Universities’ Group meetings we have continued to work closely with university leaders from across the region who have specialisms in areas relevant to our Transport Strategy and who have shown a strong appetite for collaboration.
+Through our Universities Steering Group meetings we have continued to work closely with university leaders from across the South East who have specialisms in areas relevant to our transport strategy and who have shown a strong appetite for collaboration.
 Together, we have started to develop opportunities for innovative research which could help us further to deliver our strategy.

 We have also continued to work with the private sector to better understand the role it could play in delivering our strategic investment plan, helping to limit the costs of future investment to the taxpayer and improve the deliverability of our proposals.